 The Company’s commercial monopoly was ended by the act.

-However, the Company’s commercial monopoly was ended, except for the tea trade and the trade with China.
+The act retained the company’s monopoly for the tea trade and the trade with China.

-This act permitted Christian missionaries to propagate English and preach their religion.
+The Christian missionaries were allowed to propagate English and preach their religion.

-Financial provision was also made to encourage a revival in Indian literature and for the promotion of science.
+There was also a financial provision to encourage Indian literature and to promote science.